How We Pass an Acrylic Supplier Audit in China — 12 Steps

 I lead with that data not as marketing but because it answers the question buyers actually ask: “If we send a third-party agency to audit this factory, what’s the realistic risk we walk away with a report we can’t sign off on?”
 The honest answer for Wetop is “low, with documented track record” — and the framework above is how we keep it that way.
 Any China-based acrylic supplier should be able to show similar data when asked.
 If they can’t produce audit history at all, that’s a signal in itself.

-If you’re qualifying a Chinese acrylic supplier and want a second opinion on their audit posture, or want to run your own audit on Wetop — email inquiry@wetopacrylic.com.
+If you’re qualifying a Chinese acrylic supplier and want a second opinion on their audit posture, or want to run your own audit on Wetop — start with our acrylic displays catalog to see the SKU categories we hold audit evidence for, then contact us or email inquiry@wetopacrylic.com.
 I’ll respond with the matching binder, scoped to your audit format, within 48 hours.

 Footnotes